-Several oscillator options are available with this board: ceramic resonator, crystal oscillator, RC oscillator, and internal oscillator (kits ship with a 4MHZ ceramic resonator).
+Several oscillator options are available with this board: ceramic resonator, crystal oscillator, and RC oscillator (kits ship with a 4MHZ ceramic resonator).
 Pertinent oscillator parts are R2, C6, C7, and X1.
 Select these components per instructions found in Microchip datasheets for the microcontroller that you select for use.